MapleLeaves-7/Book-Recommendations/README.md

 # Repository Structure and Contents

-Repository is separate into 5 main parts.
+Repository is separated into 5 main parts.

 1. Database
 2. Scraper